Stroke Foundation Young Stroke Project

 What is Stroke Foundation Young Stroke Project?

-Stroke Foundation has been funded by the National Disability Insurance Agency (NDIA) to develop and deliver information for younger stroke survivors, their partners, families, carers, friends, service providers and employers.
+Stroke Foundation has been funded by the Australian Government Department of Social Services to develop and deliver information for younger stroke survivors, their partners, families, carers, friends, service providers and employers.

 There will be a focus on diverse communities, including the specific needs of younger Aboriginal and Torres Strait Islanders and Lesbian, Gay, Bisexual, Transgender, Queer and Intersex (LGBTQI+) stroke survivors.